shreyash-chonkie/mastra/packages/core/src/workflows/vNext/README.md

 - `resumeData`: The resume data matching the resumeSchema, when resuming the step from a suspended state.
 Only exists if the step is being resumed.
 - `mastra`: Access to mastra services (agents, tools, etc.)
 - `getStepResult`: Function to access results from other steps
+- `getInitData`: Function to access the initial input data of the workflow in any step
 - `suspend`: Function to pause workflow execution (for user interaction)

 ### Workflow Structure